realitymediabook/realitymediabook.github.io/_chapters/chapter01.md

 <div class="img img--fullContainer img--6xLeading" style="background-image: url({{ site.baseurl_book_img }}milgram.jpg);"></div>

-[In the room we will have our actual first portal]
+(In the room we will have our first portal)

 \[LINK TO WHAT ARE AR AND VR GALLERY\]

-RELATED CHAPTERS (in printed book): Introduction and What are Augmented and Virtual Reality?
+\[RELATED CHAPTERS (in printed book): Introduction and What are Augmented and Virtual Reality?\]